 Blue Springs Gap Cabin is located high on a mountaintop near Camp, Virginia, giving visitors the feeling of being on top of the world.
-The space has three comfortable bedrooms, a kitchen and a living room with a large stone fireplace.
+The space has three comfortable bedrooms, a kitchen and a living room.
 Electricity and flush toilet add modern comfort to this rustic mountain setting.

 Accessible hiking and biking trails pass near the cabin and Hale Lake is just 2 miles away, providing combined opportunities for bird watching, hiking, biking, fishing and picnicking.

-The large stone fireplace provides heat, but there is no other heat source, and no air conditioning either.
-Electricity is available from April 1 to November 29.
-Flush toilet is available from April 1-October 31, and a portable toilet is used from November 1 to November 29.
+The large stone fireplace is inoperable and there is no other heat source, and no air conditioning either.
+Electricity is available during the season.
+Flush toilet is available until October 31.
+A portable toilet is used from November 1 until the cabin is closed.

 Outside there is a porch with a porch swing, a grill and picnic table.
 No linens, blankets or pillows are provided, so campers are recommended to bring their own to ensure a comfortable stay.
-There is a fully stocked kitchen with a refrigerator stove, and microwave available for your use.
+There is a kitchen with a refrigerator stove, and microwave available for your use.
 There are limited pots, pans, dishes, glassware, and silverware available for your use.

-Most importantly, there is no water available at the cabin.
-Visitors must bring plenty of their own for drinking, washing and cooking.
-Garbage bags, firewood, a flashlight and a first aid kit are also recommended.
+There is no water available at the cabin.
+Visitors must bring plenty of water for drinking, washing and cooking.
+Garbage bags, a flashlight and a first aid kit are also recommended.
 Firewood or charcoal is recommended for the outdoor firepit and grill.

 Cell phone service is unreliable

 The fireplace is inoperable.
 Do no build a fire in the fireplace.

 Reservations are no longer accepted locally; use Recreation.gov or call 877-444-6777 for reservations.